 Sporting Upsets: Eight eternal seconds between LeMond and Fignon

-The French public were expecting a coronation for their hero on the final stage of the 1989 Tour de France
+The French expected a coronation for their hero on final stage of 1989 Tour de France

 French cyclist Laurent Fignon lost the 1989 Tour de France by just eight seconds after America’s Greg LeMond put in a stunning final time-trial.
 Photograph: Jean-Yves Ruszniewski/Corbis/VCG via Getty Images